-If we cannot maintain our current relationships, or enter into new relationships, with drug delivery customers, our revenue prospects could be reduced.
+If we cannot maintain our current relationships or programs, or enter into new relationships or programs, with drug delivery customers, our revenue prospects could be meaningfully reduced.

 We collaborate with pharma/biotech, academic, and contract research organization customers (collectively "drug delivery customers") to provide products and services in connection with preclinical and clinical studies.
 The revenue attributable to our drug delivery customers may fluctuate in the future, which could have a material adverse effect on our financial condition and results of operations.
-In addition, the termination of these relationships could result in a temporary or permanent loss of revenue.
+In addition, the termination of these relationships or certain programs of our drug delivery customers could result in a temporary or permanent loss of revenue.

-Our future success depends in part on our ability to maintain these relationships and to establish new relationships.
+Our future success depends in part on our ability to maintain these relationships and establish new relationships, and our drug delivery customer's continued use of our products and services in their therapeutic programs through their research, development, and commercialization process.
 Many factors have the potential to impact such collaborations, including the ability to deliver therapies to our drug delivery customers' satisfaction, regulatory approval, perceptions in connection with the safety of therapies or delivery mechanisms, our customers' ability to access adequate and sustainable financing, and other factors that may be beyond our control.
 Furthermore, our drug delivery customers may decide to decrease or discontinue their use of our products and services due to changes in research and product development plans, failures in their clinical trials, financial constraints, utilization of internal resources or services performed by other parties.
-In addition to reducing our revenue, the loss of one or more of these relationships may reduce our exposure to research and clinical trials that further our business objectives.